MicrosoftDocs/msix-docs/msix-src/packaging-tool/insider-program.md

 New Features:

-- Support for desktop installers that require restart
+- Support for desktop installers that require restart - [learn more](support-restart.md)
-- Auto-login during restart installs
+    - Auto-login option for restart
 - New options in app settings
     - Specify a default cert to sign packages with
     - Specify exit codes for installers that require restart

 Known Issues:

--
+- Negative reboot exit codes are currently not supported
+- If Default cert is specified, each conversion workflow will need to select 'use cert'
+- During remote or VM resarts, there might be an extra login prompt
+- Restore defaults button doesn't remove certificate password or installer exit codes

 You can find the full history of MSIX Packaging Tool release notes [here](release-notes/history.md).